tinyhugh/home-assistant.io/source/dashboards/views.markdown

    ![The create new view configuration dialog](/images/dashboards/dashboard_view_configuration_03.png)

-4. To use a background image, on the **Background** tab, select an image.
+4. To use a background image, on the **Background** tab, select an image and customize the background settings.
+[Read more about these options.](#background)
-   - **Upload picture** lets you pick an image from the system used to show your Home Assistant UI.
-   - **Local path** lets you pick an image stored on Home Assistant.
-For example: `/homeassistant/images/lights_view_background_image.jpg`.
-     - To store an image on Home Assistant, you need to [configure access to files](/common-tasks/os/#configuring-access-to-files), for example via [Samba](/common-tasks/os/#installing-and-using-the-samba-add-on) or the [Studio Code Server](/common-tasks/os/#installing-and-using-the-visual-studio-code-vsc-add-on) add-on.
-   - **web URL** let you pick an image from the web.
-For example `https://www.home-assistant.io/images/frontpage/assist_wake_word.png`.

 5. On the **Badges** tab, select the entities you want to be represented by a badge.
     - Sidebar and panel views do not support badges.
 6. By default, the new section is visible to all users.
 On the **Visibility** tab, you can disable the view for users.